andreaseger/hm-news-filter/readme.md

 =====

-Just a  few little services for the University of Applied Science Munich. at the moment there is a nice search for the news in the bulletin board and a room search to quickly get a place for your study group.
+Just a  few little services for the University of Applied Science Munich. available services:

+- a nice search for the news in the bulletin board
+- a room search to quickly get a place for your study group
+- a current menu of the mensa

 Installation
 ----